FIVE FREEDOMS FOR ANIMALS

-What are the Five Freedoms for Animals?
+What are the Five Freedoms for Animals in full?

 - Freedom from hunger or thirst by ready access to fresh water and a diet to maintain full health and vigour